CrunchyData/postgres-operator/docs/content/quickstart/_index.md

 The information provided in the user Secret will allow you to connect an application directly to your PostgreSQL database.

 For example, let's connect [Keycloak](https://www.keycloak.org/).
 Keycloak is a popular open source identity management tool that is backed by a PostgreSQL database.
-Using the `hippo` cluster we created, we can deploy the the following manifest file:
+Using the `hippo` cluster we created, we can deploy the following manifest file:

 ```
 cat <<EOF >> keycloak.yaml